mantidproject/mantid/docs/source/release/v3.10.0/framework.rst

 Bugs
 ----

-- We have fixed a bug where Mantid could crash when deleteing a large number of workspaces.
+- We have fixed a bug where Mantid could crash when deleting a large number of workspaces.
+- A bug was fixed where sometimes a workspace created using another one as a template would have incorrect X data.
+This happened only when the template workspace had varying bins between the histograms.
+In these cases the binning was not copied correctly from the template.
+The bug was discovered in :ref:`algm-MonteCarloAbsorption` but other algorithms may have been affected as well.

 CurveFitting
 ------------